 Deionized water resin is either used as a main treatment component or a polishing component in the water treatment system.

 As we mentioned earlier, Total Water uses single-tank regeneration, so the resin is always assigned to a specific tank for traceability.
 This improves the quality of the di water.
 Some suppliers provide bulk di resin, which eliminates the traceability and lowers the purity.

 In-depth article: 4 Factors that Reduce Your DI Resin Lifespan

 When you have 18 megohoms resistivity, your deionized water ph can only be 7. “pH” is the percent of hydrogen in the water.

 Does Total Water sell a deionized water filter?

 Many people think you can buy a di water filter, but that’s not the case.
 It’s a process, in which one ion is exchanged for another.
 The process is explained in the next section.

 How do you make deionized water?
 Is there a deionized water chemical formula?

 The chemical formula for deionized water involves the exchange of the charged ions in tap water for hydrogen and hydroxl ions.
 Water in its purest form is hydrogen (H+) and hydroxl (OH-) ions, which form the water molecule, H2O.
-The process for making deionized water is explained in this post.

 Does di water cause corrosion of pipes?